Housing Justice

 The project is being developed by experienced nonprofit affordable housing developers Venice Community Housing and Hollywood Community Housing Corporation and has been in the works since 2016.
 The project was vetted and considered at 18 public meetings between 2017 and 2022, and the City and the developers entered into a binding Disposition and Development Agreement in June 2022.

 However, since January 2023, at the insistence of Councilmember Traci Park and LA City Attorney Hydee Feldstein Soto, who both oppose the project, the City has been intentionally obstructing the remaining approvals to get the project across the finish line.
-These delays are undermining the City’s own housing policies and contributing to the city’s homelessness and affordability crisis.
+These delays are undermining the City’s own housing policies and contributing to the City’s homelessness and affordability crisis.

 On July 10, 2024, LA Forward Institute, along with taxpayers Sylvia Aroth and Professor Gary Williams, and unhoused individual Kathy Coates, filed a fair housing lawsuit against the City of Los Angeles for obstructing the Venice Dell Community affordable and permanent supportive housing project.
-The lawsuit demands that the city proceed with all remaining approvals for Venice Dell and cease obstructing and delaying supportive and affordable housing projects.
+The lawsuit demands that the City proceed with all remaining approvals for Venice Dell and cease obstructing and delaying supportive and affordable housing projects.
 It also alleges these actions discriminate against people of color and individuals with disabilities.
 The plaintiffs are represented by Public Counsel, Western Center on Law & Poverty, and Strumwasser & Woocher LLP.

 Court

-Superior Court of The State Of California, County Of Los Angeles – Central District
+Superior Court of the State of California, County of Los Angeles

 Status